Shaldon Road, Lockleaze

 The final community event before submitting to planning took place on 6 February 2017.
 Plans were shared with local residents at a community event ‘Lockleaze the Future’ held at The Hub.
 54 local households visited the stand (approximately 120 people), and we registered many of these as interested in potentially living at the site.

-If you would like more information, please contact Brian Rowe (Development Support Officer) at firstname.lastname@example.org, or by telephone on 0117 944 0593
+Applications for this development are now closed.
+However, if you would like more information about our other shared ownership properties, please contact Brian Rowe (Development Support Officer) at email@example.com, or by telephone on 0117 944 0593.

 What is Bristol Community Land Trust?